International Human Resource Management, 6/E

 Part I: Cultural, Comparative and Organizational Perspectives on IHRM

-|Chapter 2: Comparative Human Resource Management||Chris Brewster and Wolfgang Mayrhofer|
+|Chapter 1: Comparative Human Resource Management||Chris Brewster and Wolfgang Mayrhofer|

-|Chapter 4: Approaches to IHRM||Chris Rowley, Jean Qi Wei and Yujie Cai
+|Chapter 4: Approaches to International Human Resource Management||Chris Rowley, Jean Qi Wei and Yujie Cai

 |Chapter 5: International Assignments||B. Sebastian Reiche and Anne-Wil Harzing|

-|Chapter 10: Global Training and Development: Developing Global Leaders and Expatriates||Ashly H. Pinnington, Yaw A. Debrah and Christopher J. Rees|
+|Chapter 7: Training and Development: Developing Global Leaders and Expatriates||Ashly H. Pinnington, Yaw A. Debrah and Christopher J. Rees|

-|Chapter 12: Global Performance Management||Arup Varma and Pawan S. Budhwar, and Ziyun Ma
+|Chapter 8: Global Performance Management||Arup Varma, Pawan S. Budhwar, and Ziyun Ma

-|Chapter 13: Total Rewards in the International Context||K. Galen Kroeck and Mary Ann Von Glinow|
+|Chapter 9: Total Rewards in the International Context||K. Galen Kroeck and Mary Ann Von Glinow|

-|Chapter 14: Equal Opportunity and Diversity Management in the Global Context||Fang Lee Cooke|
+|Chapter 13: Equal Opportunity, Diversity and Inclusion in the Global Context||Fang Lee Cooke|

-|Chapter 15: Corporate Social Responsibility and Sustainability through Ethical HRM||Fang Lee Cooke|
+|Chapter 14: Corporate Social Responsibility and Sustainability through Ethical HRM Practices||Fang Lee Cooke|

 Copyright © 2022 Anne-Wil Harzing.
 All rights reserved.
-Page last modified on Mon 11 Apr 2016 17:00
+Page last modified on Sat 19 Nov 2022 14:34

-Anne-Wil Harzing is Professor of International Management at Middlesex University, London.
+Anne-Wil Harzing is Professor of International Management at Middlesex University, London and visiting professor of International Management at Tilburg University.
+She is a Fellow of the Academy of International Business, a select group of distinguished AIB members who are recognized for their outstanding contributions to the scholarly development of the field of international business.
 In addition to her academic duties, she also maintains the Journal Quality List and is the driving force behind the popular Publish or Perish software program.